Its-treason/insomnia-plugin-git-integration/README.md

 Insomnia plugin for exporting and importing insomnia Projects into Git repositories.

-⚠️ This plugin is currently under development.
-It is recommended to backup Insomnia data before using it.
+⚠️ This plugin accesses Insomnia data directly.
+It is recommended to back up Insomnia data before using it.
+Insomnia may introduce changes that break this Plugins functionality.
+If you have problems after an Update, please create a new issue.

-## I want your feedback!

-I need your feedback to further improve the Plugins features and usability.
-If you have any Issue or Ideas please [open a new issue](https://github.com/Its-treason/insomnia-plugin-git-integration/issues/new).

 ## Features

-- Export and Import Insomnia projects
+- Export and import Insomnia projects
-- Manage projects with git, without leaving Insomnia.
-(Pull, Push, Commit)
+- Manage projects with git, without leaving Insomnia (Pull, Push, Commit)

 ## Requirements

-- The `git` binary must be installed
+- `git` must be installed
-- Credentials must be setup for pushing and pulling commits
+- Credentials must be setup for pushing and pulling

 ## How to use